lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork16.md

 ```
 Museum of the Rockies location is LAT: 45 6 N, LON: 111 4 W
 ```
-Note the use of the `.` notation twice in setting the values of `mor`'s data members.
+Note the use of the `.` operator twice in setting the values of `mor`'s data members.
 That's because `lat` and `lon` are themselves structs!
 So you'll need to define a second struct in order to create `Location`.